Granada-JT/vue-frontend-granada/.github/pull_request_template.md

-# Pull Request for laravel-backend-granada
+# Pull Request for vue-frontend-granada

 ## Description
 Provide a short description of the change(s) made.